YaSuenag/SimpleCom/README.md

 # Notes

-SimpleCom sends arrow keys as VT100 escape sequences.
-So the serial device to connect via SimpleCom need to support VT100 or compatible shell if you want to use arrow keys.
+* SimpleCom sends / receives VT100 escape sequences.
+So the serial device to connect via SimpleCom needs to support VT100 or compatible shell.
+* SimpleCom supports ANSI chars only, so it would not work if multibyte chars (e.g. CJK chars) are given.

 # License